 Decisions will be distributed during early September.

 What are my responsibilities if I am awarded funding?

 If selected for funding, faculty members will be responsible for selecting a research assistant and providing a supervisor for the student (the faculty member may serve in this capacity, but is not required to).
-Upon request, Career Advancement is happy to assist faculty members with posting and promoting their research opportunity.
+Career Advancement is happy to assist faculty members with posting and promoting their research opportunity.

 Faculty members will not be responsible for processing students’ onboarding paperwork or distributing their pay.
 Career Advancement will enter all research fellows into the University’s payroll system.